 Here are some things you can do when planning to entertain with this chili recipe:

 - Prep your ingredients in advance.
-If you know you’re making it on a weeknight, chop your ingredients the night before you plan to make it so that it’s quicker.
+If you know you’re making it on a weeknight, chop your ingredients the night before.
+It’ll be quicker this way.

 - Make the whole thing in advance if you won’t have time the day you’re hosting friends.
-This recipe cooks up really easily, and you could make it in the morning, then keep it in the slow cooker on LOW all day to stay warm.
+This recipe cooks up really easily.
+You could make it in the morning, then keep it in the slow cooker on LOW all day to stay warm.

 - Go wild with the toppings!
 Everyone likes something different with their chili, so offer your favorite toppings and theirs.
 We love to have a bowl of sour cream, chives, a ton of shredded cheese and even avocado slices to offer dinner guests.